josejuansanchez/research-notebook/structural_similarity_ssim.md

 All of these algorithms compare two images and return a number indicating the degree to which the second image is similar to the first.
 In all cases, no matter what the scale, higher numbers indicate a higher degree of similarity.

-It's unclear which algorithm is best in terms of human visual perception, so we tested with four of the most respected algorithms.
+It's unclear which algorithm is best in terms of human visual perception.